abhiking-agrawal/GuestBook/README.md

-# W06 Chat Example
+# M07 Express Guestbook

-A simple chat demo using node.js, express, and socket.io
+A simple express app which stores the guest details and provide services to browse.

 ## How to use

-Open a command window in your 44563 - w06 folder.
+Open a command window in your 44563 - m07 folder.

 Run npm install to install all the dependencies in the package.json file.